-The Audit Committee is currently comprised of three members of our Board, whose names appear below this Report of Audit Committee.
-Mr. Hughes, Mr. Riccitelli, and Mr. Unger are independent, as that term is defined by Nasdaq listing requirements that are applicable to the members of the Company's Audit Committee.
+The Audit Committee is currently comprised of Mr. Hughes, Mr. Riccitelli, and Mr. Schlotterback.
+The Board has determined that each such member is independent, as that term is defined by Nasdaq listing requirements that are applicable to the members of the Company's Audit Committee.
+As discussed previously, Kevin L. Unger resigned from the Board effective April 28, 2023.
+For purposes of this Report of the Audit Committee, Mr. Unger, who was a member of the Audit Committee prior to his resignation, was also determined to be independent under the same applicable requirements.